 A published OData services that is deployed to multiple environments or is published with major service updates (and therefore deployed to a different endpoint) will be shown as separate items in the search results of the Data Hub pane.

-In the following example, the consumed OrderManagementService version 1.0.0 deployed to a production environment is consumed in the app.
+In the following example, the consumed Orders version 1.0.0 deployed to Test environment is consumed in the app.
 However, the same service is deployed to the Acceptance environment:

 To consume the service deployed to the Acceptance environment, follow these steps:

-Click Update > Switch on the Consumed OData Service screen:
+Click Update > Switch on the Consumed OData Service document:

-On the Switch dialog box, from the drop-down list, select the service that you want to consume from and click Switch:
+On the Switch dialog box, from the drop-down list, select the service that you want to consume from (note that an endpoint is also detected that is deployed to Production) and click Switch:

-The consumed service will now be consumed from the new selected environment.
-The information on the Consumed OData Service screen will display the changed service details and the Data Hub pane will now show that you are consuming from the selected environment:
+The consumed service is be consumed from the new selected environment.
+The information on the Consumed OData Service document will display the changed service details and the Data Hub pane now displays that you are consuming from the selected environment: